act-rules/act-rules.github.io/pages/contribute.md

 Before contributing a new rule, we recommend you check its validity with several experienced accessibility auditors first.
 This helps you identify potential stumbling blocks early in the rule design.

-If you want to use the experts in the [site-title] for this, submit your rule suggestion as an Issue (see [Submit an idea for discussion](#) (TBD)).
+If you want to use the experts in the WCAG-ACT-RULES-CG for this, submit your rule suggestion as an Issue (see [Submit an idea for discussion](#) (TBD)).

 [Learn more about the process for submitting rules as pull requests](#) (TBD)

 ## Join the Community Group

-The best way to stay informed about the activities of [site-title] is to become a member.
+The best way to stay informed about the activities of WCAG-ACT-RULES-CG is to become a member.

 ### Mailing list keeps you up to date

 By becoming a member you will be added to the mailing list, and you will receive all the latest updates, meeting invites etc.

 ### Participate in our monthly calls
 The Community Group has conference calls every month.
 It is (usually) on the second Thursday of the month at 16:00 to 17:30 Central European Time.
-[See the meeting time in your own timezone](https://www.timeanddate.com/worldclock/fixedtime.html?msg=[site-title]+meeting&iso=20180920T16&p1=259&ah=1&am=30).
+[See the meeting time in your own timezone](https://www.timeanddate.com/worldclock/fixedtime.html?msg=WCAG-ACT-RULES-CG+meeting&iso=20180920T16&p1=259&ah=1&am=30).

-Participating in the [site-title] conference calls is the easiest way to become an active contributor, get to know the other members of the Community Group, and learn from the shared pool of knowledge held by the accessibility experts in the group.
+Participating in our conference calls is the easiest way to become an active contributor, get to know the other members of the Community Group, and learn from the shared pool of knowledge held by the accessibility experts in the group.

 The invitation and agenda for these meetings is sent out through the mailing list a few days in advance.
 The dates for the next 3 meetings can also be found on the agenda.

 ### How to join the Community Group

-1. To join [site-title], you need a W3C Account.
+1. To join WCAG-ACT-RULES-CG, you need a W3C Account.
 If you don’t already have one, [get a W3C account here](https://www.w3.org/accounts/request).
 2. Go to [Join the community group now!](https://www.w3.org/community/wp-login.php?redirect_to=%2Fcommunity%2Fauto-wcag%2Fjoin) and join the group.
 3. If you work for a W3C Member organization, you will need to request approval.
 This request will be sent to your organization’s representative in the W3C’s Advisory Committee.